310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 I’ve been doing a lot of work with the TV station nearby, so I've picked up on a lot of tasty restaurants around here.
 I was hoping I could show you some, but oh well.

-Heheh, and honestly, I haven’t had the chance to talk to anyone about how my life's been going lately either.
+Heheh, and honestly, I haven’t had the chance to talk to anyone about how my life's been going lately, either.

-So I was hoping we could chat like family, but… Kanata isn’t around right now, since he’s usually working at a different place from me.
+So I was hoping we could chat like family, but… Kanata isn’t around right now, since he's been working at a different place from me lately.
 {% endbubble %}

 {% bubble Tetora %}